-Scanning electron microscopy (SEM) analysis
+Analysis by scanning electron microscopy (SEM)

 What is scanning electron microscopy?